Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Neural network-enhanced -AFEM

-which, together with the error estimators, necessitates the computation of the size field using \Cref{alg:SIZE}.
-We then generate the mesh \( \mathcal{T}_h^n \) via Gmsh based on the computed size field and solve \eqref{fsna} on this mesh.
-A final adaptive process is performed to ensure that the finite element approximation meets the required accuracy.
+to ensure $\eta_h^n \leq eTol$.
+The predicted $N$, together with the local error estimators, is then used to compute the mesh size field via \Cref{alg:SIZE}.
+Subsequently, a new mesh $\mathcal{T}_h^{n,5}$ is generated using Gmsh according to the computed size field, and equation \eqref{fsna} is solved on this mesh.
+Finally, a seventh adaptive iteration is performed on $\mathcal{T}_h^{n,6}$ as a safeguard to verify the prescribed tolerance.